Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 Student’s Advisory Committee

-After receiving admission to graduate studies, students will consult with the graduate program concerning selection of a chair and members for an advisory committee representative of the student’s field(s) of study and research.
+After receiving admission to graduate studies, students will consult with the graduate program concerning selection of a chair and members (if applicable) for an advisory committee representative of the student’s field(s) of study and research.

 Only members of the Graduate Committee Faculty located on Texas A&M University campuses may serve as chair of a student’s advisory committee.
-Other members of the Graduate Committee Faculty – including those located off-campus or outside the university (if permitted by program, department, and college/school policy) – may serve as co-chair or member (but not chair).
+Other members of the Graduate Committee Faculty – including those located off-campus or outside the university (if permitted by program, department, and college/school policy) – may serve as a co-chair or member, but not as chair.

-The advisory committee as a group – and as individual members – are responsible for advising the student on academic matters.
-The duties include responsibility for approving the student’s proposed degree plan; research proposal; dissertation; and conducting examinations.
-The advisory committee members’ approval of a degree plan indicates their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for initiating all academic actions concerning the student.
-Additionally, in the case of academic deficiency, the advisory committee is responsible for initiating recommendations to the Graduate and Professional School.
+The advisory committee as a group – and as individual members – are responsible for advising students on academic matters.
+These duties include the responsibility for approving a student’s proposed degree plan; research proposal (if applicable); thesis, dissertation, or record of study (if applicable); and conducting examinations (if required).
+The advisory committee members’ approval of a degree plan indicates their willingness to accept the responsibility for guiding and directing a student’s entire academic program and for initiating all academic actions concerning a student.
+Additionally, in cases of academic deficiency, the advisory committee is responsible for initiating recommendations to the academic unit and the Graduate and Professional School.

-The chair of the advisory committee, who usually has immediate supervision of the student’s degree program, has the responsibility for calling meetings at any time considered desirable.
+The chair of an advisory committee, who usually has immediate supervision of a student’s degree program, has the responsibility for calling meetings at any time considered desirable.

-If the chair of the student’s advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper – and is registered for courses such as 684, 691, 692, or 693 – the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period.
+If the chair of a student’s advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis, or professional paper – and is registered for courses such as 684 (Professional Internship), 691 (Research), 692 (Professional Study) or 693 (Professional Study) – the Department Head or interdisciplinary degree Program Chair (if applicable) may appoint an alternate advisory committee chair during the interim period.

-If the chair of a student’s advisory committee is on an approved leave of absence – and the student is near completion of the degree and wants the chair to continue to serve in this role – a written request must be submitted to the Associate Provost and Dean of the Graduate and Professional School, by the Department Head or intercollegiate faculty Chair, that the faculty member who is on an approved leave of absence be allowed to continue to serve as chair of the advisory committee – without a co-chair – for up to one year.
+If a student’s advisory committee chair is on an approved leave of absence – and the student wants the chair to continue to serve in this role – a written request must be submitted by the Department Head, or interdisciplinary degree Program Chair (if applicable), to the Associate Provost and Dean of the Graduate and Professional School, for the faculty member who is on an approved leave of absence to be allowed to continue serving as chair of the advisory committee – without a co-chair – for up to one year.
 The request must confirm that the faculty member is able to engage in the required duties as chair during the leave of absence.
 Extensions beyond the one-year period (if necessary) may be granted with additional approval of the Associate Provost and Dean of the Graduate and Professional School.

-If the chair of a student’s advisory committee voluntarily separates from the University, and the student is nearing completion of the degree, the chair may to continue to serve in this role – at the student’s request – for up to one year.
+If a student’s advisory committee chair voluntarily separates from the university, and the student is nearing completion of the degree, the chair may continue to serve in this role – at the student’s request – for up to one year.
 Two options are available:

 - The chair may continue, with a co-chair, without additional approval by the Graduate and Professional School.
 The student must select a current member of the Graduate Committee Faculty – from the student’s academic program and located near the Texas A&M University campus site – to serve as co-chair of the advisory committee.

 - The chair may continue, without a co-chair, with approval by the Graduate and Professional School.
-A written request must be submitted to the Associate Provost and Dean of the Graduate and Professional School by the Department Head or intercollegiate faculty Chair to allow the faculty member to continue as chair, without a co-chair, of the advisory committee.
+A written request must be submitted through the Graduate Committee Faculty Office to the Associate Provost and Dean of the Graduate and Professional School by the Department Head or interdisciplinary degree Program Chair to allow the faculty member to continue as chair, without a co-chair, of the advisory committee.

-For both options, extensions beyond the one-year period (if necessary) may be granted with additional approval of the Associate Provost and Dean of the Graduate and Professional School.
+For both options, extensions beyond the one-year period (if necessary) may be granted with approval of the Associate Provost and Dean of the Graduate and Professional School.

-Although individual committee members may be replaced by petition for valid reasons, all members of a student’s advisory committee cannot resign en masse.
+Although individual members may be replaced by petition for valid reasons, all members of a student’s advisory committee cannot resign en masse.

 Degree Plan

 The degree plan must be created, submitted, and approved through the online Document Processing Submission System (DPSS).
-The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the preliminary examination.
+The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the last day for completion of a Final Examination.
+Students must select the appropriate program option(s) when submitting a proposed degree plan.

-Coursework included on the degree plan is subject to the requirements and restrictions detailed in the Credit Requirement and Limitations on Credits and Coursework sections in each degree program page.
+Coursework included on the degree plan is subject to the requirements and restrictions detailed in the Credit Requirements and Limitations on Credits and Coursework sections in each degree program page, or as required by the student’s advisory committee and/or academic unit.
+Coursework included on the degree plan may not satisfy requirements for more than one degree, except for approved combination degree programs.

 Degree program time limits apply to courses listed on a degree plan.
-Details are available on the Time Limits section in each degree program page.
+For additional information, students should check the Time Limits section under Additional Requirements.

 Credit Requirements

 Students who have completed a master’s degree are required to complete a minimum of 64 hours for the Doctor of Philosophy degree.
-Students who have completed a DDS/DMD, DVM, or MD at an accredited academic institution within the United States are also required to complete a minimum of 64 hours.
+Students who have completed a DDS/DMD, DVM or MD at an accredited academic institution within the United States are also required to complete a minimum of 64 hours.
 Students enrolled in an approved combination program which includes a doctoral degree, and in which the doctoral degree will be awarded at the same time as another advanced degree, must complete a minimum of 64 hours.
 Students enrolled in a master’s degree and a doctoral degree simultaneously must have their master’s degree awarded before they are eligible to complete a 64-hour doctoral degree.

 Students who have completed a baccalaureate degree, but have not completed another advanced degree, must complete a minimum of 96 hours.
-Completion of a DDS/DMD, DVM, or MD degree at an international institution are also required to complete of a minimum of 96 hours.
+Completion of a DDS/DMD, DVM or MD degree at an international institution are also required to complete of a minimum of 96 hours.

 Limitations on Credits and Coursework

-Credit-hour requirements are subject to the following limitations:
+Credit hour requirements for all graduate degrees at Texas A&M University are subject to the following limitations:

-- To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
-This limitation also applies to joint degree programs.
+- To receive a graduate degree, students must earn one-third or more of the credits through the institution's own direct instruction.
+These limitations also apply to joint degree programs.

-- Transfer credits may be used toward meeting the credit hour requirements under the following limitations:
+- Transfer credits may be used to meet the credit hour requirements under the following limitations:

-- Courses taken in residence at an accredited United States or international institution (recognized by the Office of Admissions), with a final grade of B or greater, may be considered for transfer credit if – at the time the courses were completed – the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.
+- Graduate and/or upper-level undergraduate courses (400-level only) taken in residence at an accredited United States or international institution (recognized by the Office of Admissions), with a final grade of B or greater, may be considered for transfer credit if – at the time the courses were completed – the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.

-- An official transcript from the institution at which transfer coursework was taken must be sent directly to the Office of Admissions.
-Credit for coursework submitted for transfer from any college or university must be shown in semester credit hours or equated to semester credit hours.
+- An official transcript from the institution at which the transfer coursework was taken must be sent directly to the Office of Admissions.
+Coursework credit submitted for transfer from any institution must be shown in semester credit hours or equated to semester credit hours.

 - Grades for courses completed at other institutions are not included in computing the GPA.

-- Coursework in which no formal grades are given, or in which grades other than A or B were earned (for example, CR, P, S, U, H, etc.), is not accepted for transfer credit.
+- Coursework in which no formal grades were given, or in which grades other than A or B were earned (for example, CR, P, S, U, H, etc.), is not accepted for transfer credit.

-- Except for officially approved cooperative doctoral programs, credit for thesis or dissertation research – or the equivalent – is not transferable.
+- Except for officially approved cooperative doctoral programs, credit for thesis or dissertation research – or the equivalent – is not transferrable.

 - Courses used toward a degree at another institution may not be applied for transferred graduate credit.

-- If the course to be transferred was taken for a certificate or prior to the conferral of a degree at the transfer institution, a letter from the registrar at that institution stating that the course was not applied for credit toward the degree must be submitted to the Graduate and Professional School.
+- Courses used toward a certificate, but not applied to an awarded degree, may be considered for transfer.
+If the course to be transferred was taken for a certificate or prior to the conferral of a degree at the transfer institution, a letter from the registrar at that institution stating that the course was not applied for credit toward the degree must be submitted to the Graduate and Professional School.

-- Credit for “internship” coursework in any form, or taken by extension, is not transferable.
+- Credit for internship coursework in any form, or taken by extension, is not transferable.

 - Courses for which transfer credits are sought must be approved by the student’s advisory committee and the Graduate and Professional School.